furengete/blog/_posts/2020-01-11-list-movies-watched.md

 I focused on academic and college application after the fall of 2019 so I stoped watching movies/TV shows on daily/weekly basis and going to step ahead pursuing a career.
 There was a sudden decline of my movie watching activity during this period.
 I think my English listening improved to a totally different level within 2 years and it’s time to make a movie list I have watched on my blog.

 	Thanks to UTR, QxR Group.
 Tigole, Silence, RZeroX and more.
-You guys changed my life.

 ---